Anthony Bannon: Director of the George Eastman Museum

+Bannon Served as Director of the George Eastman Museum from 1996 to 2012.
+He has thus far been the longest-standing director of the museum.

+His tenure as director saw some of the most popular exhibitions in the museums history.
+He also initiated the digitisation of the collection.

 Early career

 Bannon began his career as a journalist, working from 1966 to 1985 for The Buffalo News, a metropolitan daily with a peak circulation of more than 400,000.
 He initially served as a theater and dance critic, and was a critic fellow at the Eugene O'Neill Memorial Theater Foundation and the American Dance Congress in 1969.
 Bannon later served as the newspaper's film, video, and architecture critic, finally concentrating on the fine and camera arts from 1977 through 1985.
 When a Sunday edition was initiated in 1977, he was appointed its art section editor.
 Reflecting Buffalo’s long-standing tradition of civic commitment to culture, the Buffalo News encouraged Bannon to teach, to make films, to serve as a dramaturg for theater productions, and to organize exhibitions in the visual arts.

 For the next decade, from 1985 to 1996, Bannon was with the State University of New York College at Buffalo.
 He served as director of the Burchfield-Penney Art Center, which is dedicated to the work and archives of Charles Burchfield (1893–1967), an American watercolorist.
 The center holds the largest collection of Burchfield works, journals and ephemera.
 It also serves as a regional museum, collecting art, craft and design by artists who have lived in Western New York State, including the largest collection of Roycroft objects from the Arts and Crafts Movement.
 The center is the repository of the Charles Rand Penney Collections.
 As a presenting organization, the Burchfield-Penney programs in all the visual arts, including architecture, design, film, video, craft and folk art, as well as literary arts and music.

 Bannon additionally held the position of the college's assistant vice president and director for cultural affairs from 1994 to 1996.
 The Office of Cultural Affairs developed and advanced faculty, student and staff talent by locating, encouraging, assisting and presenting examples of intellectual and creative excellence from the college community.
 The objective of the office, established by Bannon, was to develop and sponsor collaborations across disciplines, often with organizations and individuals off campus, and to develop associations for the Foreign Exchange Program (particularly with the Latvian Academy of Fine Art and the Fachhochschule in Dortmund, Germany).

 Bannon's teaching experience has included adjunct positions at Sierra Nevada College in Nevada; State University of New York College at Buffalo; Empire State College in Buffalo; and Rochester Institute of Technology.